ROOT CANAL THERAPY CAN BE PAIN-FREE.

-There are many various types of materials dentists will use to fill the inside of a tooth once the infection has been removed.
+There are several types of materials dentists will use to fill the inside of a tooth once the infection has been removed.
 Recently, a new filling material call bioceramic endodontic sealer has been invented.
 An article published in 2009 by Harvard School of Dentistry professors, Dr. Ken Koch and Dr. Dennis Brave entitled “Bioceramic Technology – The Game Changer in Endodontics” has demonstrated that most successful endodontic treatments occur when bioceramic technology is used.
 Our dentists use this state-of-the-art material in all root canal treatments.

 A tooth with symptoms such as a dull ache, pain when chewing, lingering sensitivity to hot or cold, or spontaneous throbbing most often requires root canal therapy–commonly called “a root canal.”